raphaelmarshall/What-happens-when.../README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* To know the IP address of a URL, one would have to ask a DNS query

 ARP process
 -----------